A Guide To Universal Credit Benefits

 Having all this information to hand before you make your claim will ensure you submit the correct information and that your claim is processed correctly and quickly.

 You will also need to verify your identity.
 To do this, ensure you have either your driving licence, passport or debit or credit card (in your name) to hand.

-To make an application for Universal Credit, click here.
+To make an application for Universal Credit, visit the Gov. website.

 Get help with your claim